U.S. Route 30: History

-US 30 was originally proposed to run from Salt Lake City, Utah to Atlantic City, New Jersey.
+US 30 was originally proposed to run from Salt Lake City, Utah, to Atlantic City, New Jersey.
 West of Philadelphia, Pennsylvania, this was designated largely along the Lincoln Highway, as part of a promise to the Lincoln Highway Association to assign a single number to their road as much as possible.
-West of Salt Lake City, U.S. Route 40 continued to San Francisco, California, although it ran farther north than the Lincoln Highway east of Wadsworth, Nevada and west of Sacramento, California.
+West of Salt Lake City, US 40 continued to San Francisco, California, although it ran farther north than the Lincoln Highway east of Wadsworth, Nevada, and west of Sacramento, California.

 The governments of Idaho and Oregon objected to Salt Lake City as the terminus for US 30 and requested extensions.
-What is now US 30 through those states (west of Burley, Idaho) had been designated as part of U.S. Route 20, another transcontinental route, but traveled through Yellowstone National Park and was inaccessible during the winter season.
-The states agreed to take US 30 along that route, splitting from the route to Salt Lake City at Granger, Wyoming and running along what had been designated as U.S. Route 530 (US 530).
-(That number was then reused for the spur towards Salt Lake City.)
-The planned US 530 had ended at U.S. Route 91 at McCammon, Idaho, where the new US 30 turned north to Pocatello, meeting the planned US 20.
-(US 20 was truncated to Yellowstone but later extended along its own route to the Pacific Ocean.)
-What had been designated as U.S. Route 630 (US 630), from US 30 at Echo, Utah to Ogden, Utah, was to be extended east on former US 30 to US 30 at Granger and northwest on US 91 and what had been designated U.S. Route 191 to US 30 at Burley.
+What is now US 30 through those states (west of Burley, Idaho) had been designated as part of US 20, another transcontinental route, but traveled through Yellowstone National Park and was inaccessible during the winter season.
+The states agreed to take US 30 along that route, splitting from the route to Salt Lake City at Granger, Wyoming, and running along what had been designated as US 530.
+(That number was then reused for the spur toward Salt Lake City.)
+The planned US 530 had ended at US 91 at McCammon, Idaho, where the new US 30 turned north to Pocatello, meeting the planned US 20.
+(US 20 was truncated to Yellowstone National Park but later extended along its own route to the Pacific Ocean.)
+What had been designated as US 630, from US 30 at Echo to Ogden, Utah, was to be extended east on former US 30 to US 30 at Granger and northwest on US 91 and what had been designated US 191 to US 30 at Burley.